kadamrahul18/GPT2-Optimization/README.md

-# Optimizing GPT-2 Training and Inference: Hybrid Parallelism with Megatron-LM, FlashAttention, and Quantization
+# Optimizing GPT-2 Training and Inference: Hybrid Parallelism with FlashAttention

 ## **Overview**
 This project aims to enhance the efficiency of GPT-2's training and inference processes by leveraging cutting-edge techniques such as:
 - **Hybrid Parallelism**: Utilizing Megatron-LM to implement both data and model parallelism for efficient multi-GPU training.
 - **FlashAttention**: Replacing the standard attention mechanism with a memory-efficient variant to optimize training on long-context sequences.
-- **Quantization-Aware Training (QAT)**: Reducing precision during training to accelerate inference while maintaining accuracy.

 By integrating these techniques, we aim to achieve:
 - A **30–50% reduction in training time**.